CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ### Species, Sex & Appearance
 Species is a bit difficult to provide a randomization table for, because the world your **GM** is running, might have different species available, than could be anticipated here.
 For simplicity's sake, it is assumed you are generating a human here.

-Gender is mostly a preference, but could also be decided by a coin flip.
+Gender is personal preference, but could also be decided by a coin flip.

 | Range D10 | Physique    | Face       | Skin       | Hair     |
 | --------- | ----------- | ---------- | ---------- | -------- |